macmade/xrun/README.md

 Compatibility with `xcodebuild`
 -------------------------------

-Xrun is fully compatible with `xcodebuild`, and can be used with the same command line options:
+xrun is fully compatible with `xcodebuild`, and can be used with the same command line options:

     xrun install DSTROOT=/ -alltargets

 Failures
 --------

-**Xrun allows a better control on failures compared to `xcodebuild`.**
+**xrun allows a better control on failures compared to `xcodebuild`.**

 When building a project, unless `-Werror` is specified, `xcodebuild` will exit successfully even if warnings were produced.

-Xrun can take an optional `-fail-warn` flag that will fail the build process if a warning is detected.
+xrun can take an optional `-fail-warn` flag that will fail the build process if a warning is detected.

 **The same applies for the static analyzer.**
 With `xcodebuild`, warnings from the static analyzer are not considered as errors, and the whole analysis phase, if enabled, will succeed even if it detected issues.

 **This can be a huge issue, especially with continuous integration.**
-For this reason, Xrun's `-fail-warn` flag also applies to static analysis.
+For this reason, xrun's `-fail-warn` flag also applies to static analysis.

 Usage
 -----